Amrik19/Monogame-Spritesheet-Instancing/README.md

 ## Cons
 - Requires DirectX 11 (or DX10).
-- Supports only one sprite sheet (texture) per draw call.
-(Only the SpritesheetInstancing class)
 - Draw calls must be manually ordered for proper rendering (back-to-front).
 - Custom shaders must be built on top of the SpriteSheet Instancing Shader.
 ---